Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Conclusions

 The two-dimensional shallow water equations are an ideal first step in the development of these models because they capture the large scale dynamics which dominate the flow and the wave propagation behavior that controls the timestep.
 To develop a full atmosphere model from a shallow water code, one first adds vertical layers referred to as {\em stacked shallow water}, followed by vertical coupling between the terms and additional prognostic variables for vertical velocity, temperature and various water species.

 Because of the 2D domain decomposition used in modern atmosphere and ocean models, the parallel performance of stacked shallow water equations is an excellent model for the performance of the full equation set.
 This is because the nearest neighbor communication patterns will be nearly identical and the ratio of floating point operations to communication will be quite similar.
 Evolving a stacked shallow water model into a full atmospheric model involves many additional prognostic variables and associated computations, but the extra work is all on-processor, resulting in a slower model but with improved strong scaling.
-The stacked shallow water system represents the core computational bottleneck in modern numerical weather prediction and earth system modeling.
+The stacked shallow water system represents the core computational bottleneck in modern numerical weather prediction and Earth system modeling.

-Our results running shallow water equations on the Cerebrus system demonstrate the promise of this architecture for atmosphere and ocean models critical for weather prediction and earth systems assessments.
-These models traditionally run at less than 5\% of peak \cite{Carman2017}.
-Extending our shallow water approach to a full model running at 60\% of peak would thus represent a breakthrough in performance per Watt and also in terms of total achievable throughput.
+Our results running shallow water equations on the Cerebras system demonstrate the promise of this architecture for atmosphere and ocean models critical for weather prediction and Earth systems assessments.
+This sets the stage for greatly enhanced Earth system modeling with an order of magnitude increased throughput and 1.5 order of magnitude improved power efficiency.